sdupland/bloc5_Industrialisation_et_automatisation/README.md

 The optimum price will be delivered through an API.

 you will find in this projetct different folders :
-- getaround_dashboard with .... the dashboard ans all the files needed (included dataset used).
+- getaround_dashboard with .... the dashboard and all the files needed (included dataset used).
 Dashboard can be found at this link : (https://getaround-dashboard-sndd-facc72edffdd.herokuapp.com)
-- getaround_ml_local with the notebook used to get thet raw data, transform it, create, train models and choose one
+- getaround_ml_local with the notebook used to get raw data, transform it, create, train models and choose one
 - getaround_ml_api with a script using fast_api in order to deliver the predicted rental price of a car.
 Online API here : https://getaround-api-sndd-b23920c55a69.herokuapp.com/
 - getaround_mlflow with a script using heroku and mlflow.
 Online MLFlow can be found here : https://mlflow-apps-b1797a75bc7a.herokuapp.com/